DenisP98/DigitalBookDB/README.md

-# DigitalBookDB
+# Build-a-Desktop-Database-Application-Using-Python

-BookDB using python and tkinter for the GUI.
+GUI with Tkinter and SQL lite